Kubernetes Engine offers integrated support for two types of cloud load balancing for a publicly accessible application:

 Ingress is a Kubernetes resource that encapsulates a collection of rules and configuration for routing external HTTP(S) traffic to internal services.

-While the Kubernetes Ingress is a beta resource, meaning how you describe the Ingress object is subject to change, the Cloud Load Balancers that Container Engine provisions to implement the Ingress are production-ready.
+While the Kubernetes Ingress is a beta resource, meaning how you describe the Ingress object is subject to change, the Cloud Load Balancers that Kubernetes Engine provisions to implement the Ingress are production-ready.

 The following config file defines an Ingress resource that directs traffic to your nginx server:

 apiVersion: extensions/v1beta1 kind: Ingress metadata: name: basic-ingress spec: backend: serviceName: nginx servicePort: 80

 kubectl apply -f basic-ingress.yaml

 Once you deploy this manifest, Kubernetes creates an Ingress resource on your

 cluster.
 The Ingress controller running in your cluster is responsible

 for creating an HTTP(S) Load Balancer to route all external HTTP